isaiasnhantumbo/isaiasnhantumbo/README.md

 ## 👨🏻‍💻 &nbsp; About me
   ---

-- 🚀 &nbsp; Exploring new technologies and developing software solutions.
+- 🚀 &nbsp; Exploring technologies and developing software solutions.
-- 👨‍💻 &nbsp; Currently learning Animations on React, React Native, Nodejs, Docker and Design Patterns.
+- 👨‍💻 &nbsp; I'm currently studying animations in React, React Native, Nodejs, Docker and Design Patterns.
-- 🎓 &nbsp; Studying Web Application Programming CV5 at
+- 🎓 &nbsp; I'm studying Web Application Programming CV5 at
   <a target_blank href="https://www.itc.ac.mz">Institute of Transport and Communications (ITC).</a>
-- 🎨 &nbsp; Enthusiast in UI Design and Graphic Designer.
+- 🎨 &nbsp; UI designer and graphics enthusiast.
-- ✍️ &nbsp; Creating Motion Designer and blog articles as hobbies...
+- ✍️ &nbsp; Creating motion designer and blog articles as hobbies.
-- 🎮 &nbsp; I like to play some strategy and racing games
+- 🎮 &nbsp; I like to play some strategy and racing games.

 <br/>